Banana Oatmeal Crumb Cake

-Banana Oatmeal Crumb Cake exists somewhere between banana bread and coffee cake.
-It’s just the kind of cake you’ll find yourself eating all day long!
+Banana Oatmeal Crumb Cake is a little like a cross between banana bread and coffee cake.
+Moist and flavorful, it’s just the kind of cake you’ll find yourself eating all day long!

 As long as there are overripe bananas, I’ll be looking for ways to use them.
-After years of baking, I’ve made countless banana breads and muffins.
-I love them, but a little variety is nice, too.
+After years of baking, I’ve made countless banana breads and muffins, from Nutella Banana Bread and Dulce de Leche Banana Bread to Cookie Butter Banana Muffins and Banana Cream Cheese Muffins.
+I love them all, but a little variety is nice, too, and this banana oatmeal crumb cake is something different.

 I happened upon this recipe as I was browsing through Buttercup Bakes at Home, a great little cookbook from the owner of Buttercup Bake Shop in New York.
 I’ve had past success with Buttercup’s recipes, so I took my overripe bananas and got to work.